gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

      that are not specified explicitly on other lines (the order of the lines is not significant).

-  It is an error to have two lines with the same file name or two lines starting with the character '*'.
+  You cannot have two lines with the same file name or two lines starting with the '*' character.

-  After the file name or '*', an optional literal string specifies the name of the definition file to be used for preprocessing (:ref:`Form_of_Definitions_File`).
+  After the file name or '*', you can place an optional literal string to specify the name of the definition file to be used for preprocessing (:ref:`Form_of_Definitions_File`).
 The definition files are found by the compiler in one of the source directories.
-In some cases, when compiling a source in a directory other than the current directory, if the definition file is in the current directory, it may be necessary to add the current directory as a source directory through the :switch:`-I` switch; otherwise the compiler would not find the definition file.
+In some cases, when compiling a source in a directory other than the current directory, if the definition file is in the current directory, you may need to add the current directory as a source directory through the :switch:`-I` switch; otherwise the compiler would not find the definition file.

   Finally, switches similar to those of ``gnatprep`` may optionally appear: